Ukraine: Top UN court to rule on Russian invasion lawsuit | DW | 16.03.2022

 Wednesday's ICJ session comes as Russian forces step up strikes on residential buildings in Kyiv.

-The number of refugees fleeing Ukraine has topped 3 million, according to the UN refugee agency UNHCR.
+The number of refugees fleeing Ukraine has topped 3 million, according to the refugee agency UNHCR.

 The UN human rights office reported that 691 people have been killed and 1,143 injured so far, noting that the actual figures were likely "considerably higher."